This is the multi-page printable view of this section. Click here to print.

 5. Add Channels for Private configuration

-Use These QR Codes to Add the additional IROMesh Channel to your node.
 The Public Channel is available to everyone, but the IROMesh Channel will give us a little better place to communicate among the group.

 Have Fun